anhquang2605/weather-together/LEARNED.md

         }
     }
     40. on MongoDB, when creating new document, must use new Date() on serverside, or else we have date stored as string
+    41. select with peusdo class :empty for item that does not have any content or height or width is equal 0